zac-heisey/murray-lampert/kitchen-remodeling-hillcrest.md

 ### Custom Kitchen remodels in Hillcrest

-When it comes to home renovation projects, [San Diego kitchen remodels](/san-diego-kitchen-remodeling-services) tend to top the list.
+When it comes to [home renovation projects in Hillcrest](/service-locations/hillcrest-design-build-and-remodel-services/), kitchen remodels tend to top the list.
 Remodeling your kitchen can help meet growing family needs, enhance home value ahead of a pending sale, or simply improve the overall appeal of the living space.

 At Murray Lampert, we specialize in custom kitchen remodels and other [major home renovations](/major-renovations).
 We deliver exceptional service with that has been recognized and awarded by [clients](/testimonials) and [industry organizations](/murray-lampert-recognized-among-north-americas-best) alike.